About Our Services

 Our therapeutic model focuses on three fundamental goals:

-We provide the following options for families:
+We offer the following options for families:

-The conference is the first step for interested parents and professionals.
+The online course is the first step for interested parents and professionals.
 The Parent Training Conference serves as a critical first step towards building an effective partnership in the support of your child’s development while providing an in-depth introduction to the approaches, treatment, philosophies and language used by the Family Hope Center.
 It is designed to provide parents with the tools, skills, and information to positively influence their child’s development.

 i.
 Conference topics